vapvarun/reign-docs/16-reign-addons/01-reign-dokan/index.md

 # Reign Dokan Addon Documentation

-## Overview
+## 🛍️ Transform Your Website into a Thriving Multi-Vendor Marketplace

+Welcome to the complete documentation for Reign Dokan Addon - your gateway to creating a professional, beautiful marketplace where vendors can sell and customers can shop from multiple stores in one place.

+## 🚀 What This Addon Does

-Reign Dokan Addon v3.5.4 integrates Dokan multivendor marketplace with Reign theme, providing template overrides, BuddyPress integration, and custom shortcodes.
+Reign Dokan Addon seamlessly integrates your Dokan marketplace with the stunning Reign theme, providing:
+- ✨ Beautiful vendor store designs
+- 🎯 Powerful shortcodes for vendor displays
+- 👥 Social marketplace features with BuddyPress
+- 🎨 Complete customization control

-## Requirements
+## ✅ Requirements
 - WordPress 4.0+
-- Reign Theme
+- Reign Theme (active)
-- Dokan Plugin
+- Dokan Plugin (free or pro)
 - WooCommerce
-- BuddyPress (optional)
+- BuddyPress (optional but recommended)

 ## Installation
 1. Upload `reign-dokan-addon` to `/wp-content/plugins/`